 This last would appear to be more endorsement than objection!

 How AA fits into the Guernsey States Drug and Alcohol Strategy

 Within the context of the Drug and Alcohol Strategy, AA in Guernsey would wish to be seen as a resource for the medical profession and for the treatment agencies.
 It should not, however, be itself regarded as one of the agencies.
 It would not, for example, participate in a shared care plan, nor divulge member attendances.

 Fundamental to AA is the anonymity of its members.
 No membership or attendance records are kept.
 Treatment agencies referring patients to AA would, when needed, continue to monitor progress by direct patient contact.

 Referral to AA

 While AA necessarily maintains the confidentiality of members, it seeks to cooperate fully with others to facilitate the referral of sufferers.
-AA maintains contact through volunteer members elected to liaison roles with Health, the Prison, GADAC, Probation, Police, Employers, and the Samaritans.
-A Public Information team has members available to talk to any interested outside groups.
+AA maintains contact through volunteer members elected to liaison roles with Health, the Prison, Probation, Police, Employers, treatment agencies, the Samaritans, and other charities.
+A Public Information team has members available to talk to interested outside groups.